-- Staff will record any welfare concern that they have about a child on the school's safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL.
-Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
-If there is an immediate concern the member of staff should consult with a DSL as this needs to take priority. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with DSL. - Incident/Welfare concern forms are kept in the Staff Room, the Hub and electronically on the staff sharepoint under the Safeguarding Tab.
-Staff will also be regularly provided with paper copies in their pigeonholes to ensure they are immediately at hand. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Both paper records and electronic records using CPOMS are maintained by the DSL team.
+- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in on the Laleham Gap School's safeguarding system CPOMS without delay which will notify the DSL.
+A body map will be completed if injuries have been observed. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - The system for recording concerns can be accessed at: https://lalehamgapschool.cpoms.net - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
+If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
-Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
-These will be given to the new DSL and a receipt of delivery will be requested and obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools". - The Headteacher will be kept informed of any significant issues by the DSL.

-• In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving.
+Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover.
+These will be given to the new DSL and a receipt of delivery will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue to provide support.